alex2844/node-xmihome/packages/node-red/docs/en-US/nodes/device.md

 - `msg.device` (object, optional): If set,
 overrides the device configuration in the node.
 - `msg.property` (string, optional): If set,
-overrides the property specified in the node.
+overrides the property or action specified in the node.
-- `msg.payload` (any): Used as the "Value" for the "Set Property" action if the "Value" field in the node is configured to use `msg.payload`.
+- `msg.payload` (any): Used as the "Value" for the "Set Property" or "Call Action" action if the "Value" field in the node is configured to use `msg.payload`.
 - `msg.topic` (string, optional): If set, overrides the topic for the outgoing message.

 ### Outputs

 1. **Result / Notifications**
-    - For `Get/Set` actions: Sends a single message with the result of the operation.
+    - For `Get/Set/Call` actions: Sends a single message with the result of the operation.
-    `msg.payload` contains the retrieved value or
-    is `undefined` on a successful set.
+    `msg.payload` contains the retrieved value, action result, or is an object `{property, value}` on a successful set.
     - For `Subscribe`: Sends a message each time a notification is received.
     `msg.payload` contains the new property value.
 2. **Connection Events**